ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/README.md

 # Datastores as Kubernetes pod

 Sysdig Cloud datastores can be deployed as Kubernetes pods.
 Each pod can be configured to use a local volume (emptyDir) that is only persisted for the lifetime of the pod, or a persistent volume.
-The provided manifests contain examples for AWS EBS and GCE Disks, for other type of Kubernetes persistent volumes refer to: http://kubernetes.io/docs/user-guide/persistent-volumes/#types-of-persistent-volumes
+The provided manifests contain examples for AWS EBS and GCE Disks, for other type of Kubernetes persistent volumes refer to http://kubernetes.io/docs/user-guide/persistent-volumes/#types-of-persistent-volumes

 If using persistent volumes, those will need to be created separately before deploying the datastore pods.
-If you use AWS you can create a volume using the command line `aws ec2 create-volume` or the AWS console.
-If you use GCE you can create a volume using the command line `gcloud compute disks create` or the GCE console.
+If you use AWS you can create a volume using the command line `aws ec2 create-volume` or the AWS console, If you use GCE you can create a volume using the command line `gcloud compute disks create` or the GCE console.

 ## MySQL